Board-Folk/keys/BBC Master/Keyboard/README.md

 ## Notes

 * The board fits well, though does need some support top right.
-Screwholes were been added to attach a bracket of your fashion.
+Screwholes were added to attach a bracket of your fashion.
 * Designed for a single 7U space bar with 3 switches instead of a stabliser, due to shortage of sensible ways of mounting that.
 Please fork and make suggestions.
 * Stack nylon washers under the LEDs for stability